tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/PHP SDK/快速入门_intl_en.md

 <span id="composer"></span>
 #### Composer
 It is recommended to install cos-php-sdk-v5 with Composer, a PHP dependency manager that allows you to declare the dependencies necessary for your project and then automatically installs them into your project.
-> You can find more information such as how to install Composer, how to configure auto-load, and other best practices for defining dependencies at [Composer official website](https://getcomposer.org/).
+>!You can find more information such as how to install Composer, how to configure auto-load, and other best practices for defining dependencies at [Composer official website](https://getcomposer.org/).

 **Installation steps**
 1. Start the terminal.